salesforce-marketingcloud/JB4A-SDK-iOS/_posts/2015-05-14-geolocation.md

 order: 2
 ---

 To implement location services, pass a YES value for the andLocationServices parameter and use ETLocationManager to monitor location and geofence for a user.
+Swift apps can use geolocation functionality via ETLocationManager.”

 ~~~
 BOOL successful = NO;